xochozomatli/totlahtol/README.md

 ### `yarn start`

-Runs the app in the development mode.<br />
+Runs the react frontend in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `yarn start-api`

+Runs the flask backend in the development mode.<br />

+Edits don't automatically trigger a reload.<br />The app has to be restarted manually.<br />
+Request log and errors in the console.

 ### `yarn test`